Why Septic Tanks & Water Softeners are Not a Great Combination!

 Luckily, there are a few different solutions you can try, and we’ll take a look at those a little further down in this article.

-What is Happens During Water Softener Regenerant?
+What is Happening During Water Softener Regeneration?

 In a salt-based water softeners, the whole water softening process relies on untreated water passing through a resin chamber.
 Normally, sodium positive ions coat the resin.
 As water flows over this resin, naturally occurring calcium and magnesium positive ions ‘stick’ to the resin.